Poison Ivy

 Story & Plot Summary: Poison Ivy

-Quick Plot Summary: Poison Ivy is a Thriller, Drama film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1992, Poison Ivy is a Thriller, Drama film directed by Katt Shea.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Drew Barrymore.

 Ending Explained: Poison Ivy

-The final moments of Poison Ivy reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Poison Ivy reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Poison Ivy?